nicolastoon/analyzing-recipe-tags/README.md

   </tr>
 </table>

-The second dataset contains 731,927 rows, with each row denoting a unique review.
+The second dataset, <code>interactions</code>, contains 731,927 rows, with each row denoting a unique review.
 Each unique review has 5 features:
 <table>
   <tr>
     <th>Feature</th>